 - Attract children from disadvantaged sections, especially girls from Dalits and Adivasi tribes to school, thereby increasing attendance, reducing dropout rates & promoting women empowerment through literacy.

-- Promote a feeling of oneness and secularism amongst various different religions and cultures.
+- Promote a feeling of oneness and secularism amongst various religions and cultures.

 A majority of the population in India is still unable to get at least one complete square meal a day.
-Annamrita has resolved to liberate the underprivileged children from the vicious cycle of poverty and illiteracy by serving them sanctified and nutritious Mid-Day meals.
-We aim to provide the children with satvik ahaar that helps them with the right nutrition in their formative years.
-As of now, Annamrita serves approximately 1.2 Million Mid-Day Meals every day to underprivileged children from our 20 centres across 8 states of India.
+As one of the most active food NGOs in India, Annamrita has resolved to liberate the underprivileged children from the vicious cycle of poverty and illiteracy by serving them sanctified and nutritious mid day meals.
+We aim to provide the children with 'satvik ahaar' that helps them with the right nutrition in their formative years.

-The recipients of the Mid Day Meal primarily consist of children from slum and tribal areas.
-For many the meal we provide may be the only meal they receive in the entire day.
-So we strive to ensure that the Mid-Day Meal is healthy, nutritious and packed with all the important fibres, vitamins and nutrients required for the healthy growth of the child.
-Our meals are customised as per the regional or local taste and provisions by the government.
+The recipients of the mid day meal primarily consist of children from slum and tribal areas.
+For many the food we provide may be the only meal they receive during the entire day.
+So, we strive to ensure that the mid day meal is healthy, nutritious and packed with all the important fibers, vitamins and nutrients required for the healthy growth of the child.
+Our food is customized as per the regional or local taste and provisions by the government.